General-relativistic hydrodynamics of non-perfect fluids: 3+1 conservative formulation and application to viscous black-hole accretion: Relativistic dissipative hydrodynamics: a brief overview

 Finally, the third approach considers hydrodynamics as an effective theory in the long-wavelength, low-frequency limit of an underlying microscopic theory.
 Taking kinetic theory for the latter, it is possible to derive hydrodynamics from the relativistic Boltzmann equation and the method of moments \citep{Israel79_new, Betz2009, Denicol_2012, Denicol2012b, Jaiswal2013b}.
-This approach leads to an infinite system of coupled equations of motion for the moments of the deviation of the single-particle distribution function from local equilibrium.
+This approach leads to an infinite system of coupled equations of motion for the moments of the deviation of the single-particle distribution function away from local equilibrium.
 In particular, \citet{Denicol2012b} have proposed a systematic power-counting scheme in Knudsen and inverse Reynolds numbers that allows for a truncation of the infinite set of moment equations at an arbitrary order in these quantities \citep{Denicol:2012vq}.

 The stability and causality of second-order theories has been studied in a series of works.
 In particular, stability and causality were analysed in a linear regime using the rest frame of the fluid \citep{Hiscock1983}, with the extension to a moving frame in the case of either bulk viscosity \citep{Denicol_2008}, or of shear viscosity \citep{Pu:2009fj}.
 In this way, it was found that stability implies causality and vice-versa, but only if the relaxation times are larger than a certain timescale.
 These studies were recently extended to include heat flow \citep{Brito:2020nou} and a magnetic field \citep{Biswas:2020rps}.
+To the best of our knowledge, the nonlinear stability of second-order theories remains to be assessed.

-While most of these works have considered either a flat Minkowski background or a fixed curved background, recent works have studied the coupling of Einstein equations to second-order dissipative hydrodynamics.
+While most of these works have considered either a flat (Minkowski) background or a fixed curved background, recent works have studied the coupling of the Einstein equations to second-order dissipative hydrodynamics.
 This has been done by \citet{Bemfica2019} when considering only the effects of bulk viscosity and by \citet{Bemfica2020} when including also shear viscosity.
-These second-order formulations -- that are shown to be causal and to admit unique solutions under rather reasonable conditions -- effectively pave the way for applications in numerical relativity and hence for the modelling of BNS mergers.
+These second-order formulations -- that were shown to be causal and to admit unique solutions under rather reasonable conditions -- effectively pave the way for applications in numerical relativity and hence for the modelling of BNS mergers.